Box Hill North

 Box Hill North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Box Hill North has high cultural diversity, with 49.7% speaking a language other than English at home and 48.7% born overseas.
-Christianity is the dominant religion at 36.8%.
-Buddhism is notably higher in Box Hill North at 6.8%, compared to none across Greater Melbourne.
+Box Hill North has a high level of cultural diversity, with 49.7% of its population speaking a language other than English at home and 48.7% born overseas.
+Christianity is the main religion in Box Hill North, representing 36.8% of people.
+Buddhism is overrepresented compared to Greater Melbourne, making up 6.8% of the population versus 4.2%.

 Frequently Asked Questions - Diversity